15 Best Meal for Mimosas You’ll Love

 Egg Benedict is a classic dish that typically includes an English muffin, ham, and poached eggs, all covered in a delicious Hollandaise sauce.

 Though it’s often eaten as a main course, egg Benedict makes a great side dish for mimosas.
-The rich flavors of the eggs and Hollandaise sauce compliment the bubbles in the mimosa, and the protein in the eggs will help to balance out the alcohol.
+The rich flavors of the eggs and Hollandaise sauce complement the bubbles in the mimosa, and the protein in the eggs will help to balance out the alcohol.

 Plus, egg Benedict can be tailored to fit your taste.
 For example, you can use smoked salmon or avocado instead of ham, or swap out the English muffin for a croissant.